The Olympus OM-D E-M1 and Panasonic 100-300mm lens for Travel Bird Photography

 With the slow focusing and hunting of the autofocus, I used single autofocus instead of continuous autofocus while photographing birds with the OM-D E-M1.
 I also used either sequential low or sequential high shooting mode while photographing birds.

-The Olympus OM-D does not focus between shots when using sequential high or low mode.
+The Olympus OM-D does not focus between shots when using sequential high mode.
 So if your first frame is out of focus, chances are the remaining shots in the sequence will be out of focus until you focus on the subject again.

 I found that I had a smaller percentage of keeper photographs using the Olympus OM-D and Panasonic lens combination than I’m used to with my Canon 5D Mark III with a prime telephoto lens.
 However, I did bring home quite a few keepers some of which are shared in this blog post.